AMReX-Combustion/PeleLMeX/paper/paper.md

 acoustic wave propagation can be mathematically removed from the equations of motion, allowing for a numerical time step based on an advective CFL condition.
 This low Mach number limit mathematically translates into a constraint on the divergence of the velocity field [@Majda:1986].
-The momemtum equation is then solved for using a predictor/corrector method initially developed for incompressible flows [@Almgren1998] and later extended to reactive, variable-density flows [@Pember:1998].
+The momentum equation is then solved for using a predictor/corrector method initially developed for incompressible flows [@Almgren1998] and later extended to reactive, variable-density flows [@Pember:1998].
 In the low Mach framework, the thermodynamic pressure is uniform in space but can evolve in time when simulating closed domains with chemical reactions and additional mass injections [@Nonaka18].
-PeleLMeX uses an iterative Spectral Defered Correction (SDC) time advancement scheme [@Nonaka12;@Nonaka18] to ensure a tight coupling of the fast diffusion/reaction and the comparatively slow advection, while iteratively enforcing the low Mach number contraint.
+PeleLMeX uses an iterative Spectral Deferred Correction (SDC) time advancement scheme [@Nonaka12;@Nonaka18] to ensure a tight coupling of the fast diffusion/reaction and the comparatively slow advection, while iteratively enforcing the low Mach number constraint.
 Advection terms are treated explicitly using second-order Godunov schemes [@AMReX-Hydro], diffusion terms are treated semi-implicitly with a Crank-Nicholson scheme and the often stiffer reaction term is obtained using a fully implicit Backward Differentiation Formula schemes (specifically, the CVODE integrator [@balos2021enabling] of the Sundials suite [@SUNDIALS;@gardner2022sundials]).
-The resolution of the linear systems arising in the implicit diffusion and velocity projections are handled using AMReX's native geometric multigrid (GMG) solver, but can also be transfered to HYPRE [@Hypre2002] if GMG fails.
+The resolution of the linear systems arising in the implicit diffusion and velocity projections are handled using AMReX's native geometric multigrid (GMG) solver, but can also be transferred to HYPRE [@Hypre2002] if GMG fails.
-PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, the size of which is precribed by a CFL condition accross all the levels.
+PeleLMeX relies on a non-subcycling approach to advance the numerical solution on an AMR hierarchy, where all the levels are advanced together using the same time step, the size of which is prescribed by a CFL condition across all the levels.
 The consistency of the numerical fluxes at coarse/fine interfaces is ensured by averaging down fluxes from fine to coarse levels.

 In addition, PeleLMeX uses an Embedded Boundary (EB) approach to represent complex geometries: an arbitrary surface can